mxashlynn/Parquet/Documentation/Parquet_API.md

 ##### Summary

 Facilitates editing of a [ScriptModel](#T-ParquetClassLibrary-Scripts-ScriptModel 'ParquetClassLibrary.Scripts.ScriptModel') from design tools while maintaining a read-only face for use during play.

+##### Remarks

+By design, children of [ScriptModel](#T-ParquetClassLibrary-Scripts-ScriptModel 'ParquetClassLibrary.Scripts.ScriptModel') should never themselves use [IScriptModelEdit](#T-ParquetClassLibrary-Scripts-IScriptModelEdit 'ParquetClassLibrary.Scripts.IScriptModelEdit').
+IScriptModelEdit is for use only by external types that require read/write access to model properties.

 <a name='P-ParquetClassLibrary-Scripts-IScriptModelEdit-Nodes'></a>
 ### Nodes `property`